Noobidoo/PSM.Library/README.md

-# PSM.Library - Arduino library for PSM vibe pump control.
+# PSM.Library - ESP_IDF library for PSM vibe pump control.
 _based on https://github.com/banoz/PSM_

 __feature/timer__ branch addresses the TRIAC failure to close by sending two control impulses instead of one.